elianenettoportal/01-Cypress-Automated-Test/README.md

 ### My goal

-To test all funcionalities above in both sides of the application, Fronte end and API throught GIU-graphic user interface - and test the git clone by CLI
+To test all functionalities above in both sides of the application, Front end and API through GIU-graphic user interface - and test the git clone by CLI

 1. Create Repository
    create the package in your local environment